ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

 ## Data Professional Survey Data (transforming data using Power Query, and data visualisation)
     Set up and transformed data
         Ensured consistent data types
-        Split and created new coloumns for easier visualisation Created a interactive dashboard to breakdown survey takers Mutliple visuals
+        Split and created new columns for easier visualisation Created a interactive dashboard to breakdown survey takers Mutliple visuals
         Drill down available for added context